 (3) The total number of male and female incumbents; and

 (4) The total number of male and female incumbents in each of the following groups: Blacks, Hispanics, Asians/Pacific Islanders, and American Indians/Alaskan Natives.

 (a) Purpose.
 A job group analysis is a method of combining job titles within the contractor's establishment.
-This is the first step in the contractor's comparison of the representation of minorities and women in its workforce with the estimated availability of minorities and women qualified to be employed.
+This is the first step in the contractor's comparison of the representation of Start Printed Page 26107minorities and women in its workforce with the estimated availability of minorities and women qualified to be employed.

 (b) In the job group analysis, jobs at the establishment with similar content, wage rates, and opportunities, must be combined to form job groups.
 Similarity of content refers to the duties and responsibilities of the job titles which make up the job group.
 Similarity of opportunities refers to training, transfers, promotions, pay mobility, and other career enhancement opportunities offered by the jobs within the job group.

 (c) The job group analysis must include a list of the job titles that comprise each job group.
 If, pursuant to §§ 60-2.1(d) and (e) the job group analysis contains jobs that are located at another establishment, the job group analysis must be annotated to identify the actual location of those jobs.
 If the establishment at which the jobs actually are located maintains an affirmative action program, the job group analysis of that program must be annotated to identify the program in which the jobs are included.

 (d) Except as provided in § 60-2.1(d), all jobs located at an establishment must be reported in the job group analysis of that establishment.